The absolute essentials for your hospital survival kit.

 This post contains some affiliate links.
 Click here to read my full disclosure policy.

-Labour can take hours and it’s very easy to get dehydrated during that period.
+Labour can take hours, and it’s easy to get dehydrated during that period.
 For my first baby, I didn’t drink enough water and ended up needed IV fluids to re-hydrate.
-A water bottle with a straw was on the top of my list for when I went into labour with my second (my husband was also tasked with making sure I actually drank the water).
-I like this one as it’s easy to open and close, doesn’t leak when closed and placed sideways in a bag, and comes apart when we put it in the dishwasher.
+A water bottle with a straw was on the top of my list for when I went into labour with my second (my husband task was to make sure I drank the water).
+I like this one as it’s easy to open and close, doesn’t leak when sealed and placed sideways in a bag and comes apart when we put it in the dishwasher.

-When you’re in early or the beginning of active labor you should still try to eat something especially as this stage can go on for quite some time.
-Small high calorie snacks are best such as energy balls, trail mix etc. Fruit is another snack to consider.
+When you’re in early or the beginning of active labour you should still try to eat something especially at this stage can go on for quite some time.
+Small high-calorie snacks are best such as energy balls, trail mix etc. Fruit is another snack to consider.
 I like bananas as they’re not too messy to eat.
-As well, consider a pouch.
-I know they’re meant for babies but they’re often packed with nutrition and super easy to eat.
+As well, pack some pouches.
+I know they’re meant for babies, but they’re often packed with nutrition and super easy to eat.